 How To Become A Trusted Voice On LinkedIn

-When it comes to making a name for yourself within your industry, social networking is crucial.
-To become a trusted voice among your peers, or a thought leader within your segment, there is one platform on which you need to focus your social networking efforts—LinkedIn.
+Social networking is crucial when making a name for yourself within your industry.
+To become a trusted voice among your peers or a thought leader within your segment, there is one platform on which you need to focus your social networking efforts—LinkedIn.

-For well over a decade now, LinkedIn is where industry insiders and thought leaders have congregated.
-With goals from growing their network, expanding into new areas, or learning as much as they can from their peers, leaders across business sectors are using this site as their base of operations.
+LinkedIn has been where industry insiders and thought leaders have congregated for over a decade now.
+With goals of growing their network, expanding into new areas, or learning as much as they can from their peers, leaders across business sectors use this site as their base of operations.

-So, now that you’ve got your company off the ground and are making an impact on your sector, it’s time to think about how to position yourself among these movers and shakers, the thought leaders.
-To help get you started, we’ve compiled a list of areas that often go overlooked when folks are finding their voice on this platform.
-Take your time, remember that a reputation takes time to establish.
+So, now that you've got your company off the ground and are impacting your sector, it's time to think about how to position yourself among these movers and shakers, the thought leaders.
+To help get you started, we've compiled a list of areas often overlooked when folks find their voice on this platform.
+Take your time; remember that a reputation takes time to establish.
 We hope these tips help make LinkedIn work for you.

 Optimize Your Profile

-Literally the first piece of content under your profile picture, this is the first taste a visitor will get of who you are and what you do.
-The key is to say enough to pique their interest in reading on, without saying too much as to render the rest redundant.
+The first content under your profile picture is the first taste a visitor will get of who you are and what you do.
+The key is to say enough to pique their interest in reading on without saying too much as to render the rest redundant.
 Your header bio should be one line, covering your work in broad strokes and using keywords specific to your segment or industry niche.

 This is where you can dive into more detail.
-Expand on what you said above in your bio, explain the keywords you used by using key phrases and talk about how you bring your expertise to everything you do.
-If your bio says “CEO and chief bottlewasher,” your About section should expand on how you optimize every bottle you wash for great user experience.
+Expand on what you said above in your bio; explain the keywords you used with key phrases illustrating how you bring your expertise to everything you do.
+If your bio says “CEO and chief bottlewasher,” your About section should expand on how you optimize every bottle you wash for a great user experience.

-Here is where you bring your background to the fore and let it shine.
-Unlike on your resume, where you tailor each entry to make it specific for an opening, on LinkedIn you want to go into details that highlight their relevance to your current position.
-If you’re CEO of a software startup in the financial technology space, use your experience section to go over how you worked your way up from bank teller to gain a more complete understanding of the financial world.
+Here, you bring your background to the fore and let it shine.
+Unlike on your resume, where you tailor each entry to make it specific for an opening, on LinkedIn, you want to go into details that highlight their relevance to your current position.
+If you're the CEO of a software startup in the financial technology space, use your experience section to go over how you worked your way up from bank teller to gain a complete understanding of the financial world.

-Sticking with the fintech example, if your degree is in Finance, talk it up here.
+Sticking with the fintech example, talk it up here if your degree is in Finance.
 Include links to any projects you completed, extra-curricular activities, etc. If your degree is in English, on the other hand, use this entry to highlight your focus on those extra-curricular and club activities.
-It’s key that you went to college, just tweak how you talk about what you did there to keep it relevant to your current role so it enhances your leadership qualities.
+It's key that you went to college; just tweak how you talk about what you did there to keep it relevant to your current role so it enhances your leadership qualities.

 Work in Some Social Proof

-Recommendations appear in their own section, apart from the experience entry they’re associated with.
-This means that while one from a former boss is awesome, you can ask literally any connection you have to write something up.
+Recommendations appear in their section, apart from the experience entry they're associated with.
+This means that while one from a former boss is awesome, you can ask any connection to write something up.

 Say you gave a keynote at an industry event.
-See if the organizer would give you a good write up.
-Or if you’re new to the market, ask an esteemed professor you wowed back in college.
-The more relevant recommendations a profile has, the easier it is for the public to find it based on keyword searches.
+See if the organizer would give you a good write-up.
+Or, if you're new to the market, ask an esteemed professor you wowed in college.
+The more relevant recommendations a profile has, the easier for the public to find it based on keyword searches.